jburse/jekejeke-samples/jekrun/benchdist/README.md

 You can directly point the Jekejeke Prolog interpreter to the raw file, no need to download the GitHub repository.

-After loading the files use the following predicates to run the test cases.
-For slower devices such as Android use the r-predicates:
+After loading the files use the following predicates to run the test cases:
 - **suite:** Collatz Computation from 10000-20000 (8 resp.
 12 times).
 - **suite2:** CLP(FD) 8-Queens Problem (17 times).
+- **suite3:** Collatz Computation from pool (8 times).

+For slower devices such as Android use the r-predicates
 - **rsuite:** Collatz Computation from 1000-2000 (8 resp.
 12 times).
 - **rsuite2:** CLP(FD) 6-Queens Problem (4 times).